Computer vision could help pathologists more easily identify cancer cells.

 JACKSONVILLE, FLORIDA (PRWEB) APRIL 13, 2016

 Jacksonville-based advanced data analytics solutions company NLP Logix has been selected as one of the top five applicants in an international competition to develop a machine learning model to help pathologists more efficiently and accurately detect cancer metastasis in lymph node images.

-NLP Logix presented the methodology of its submission at the CAMELYON16 Challenge on April 13 in Prague.
+NLP Logix will present the methodology of its submission at the CAMELYON16 Challenge to be held April 13 in Prague.
 The conference is sponsored by the 2016 IEEE International Symposium on Biomedical Imaging (ISBI).